Relativistic Toda Lattice and Equivariant $K$-Homology of Affine Grassmannian: Introduction

 Let us explain the key idea of our construction before going into the details.
-By solving the relativistic Toda lattice, we obtain a birational map between the phase space $\mathscr{Y}$ of the relativistic Toda lattice and a certain centralizer family $\mathscr{Z}$ associated with $\PGL_n(\C)$.
+By solving the relativistic Toda lattice, we obtain a~birational map between the phase space $\mathscr{Y}$ of the relativistic Toda lattice and a~certain centralizer family $\mathscr{Z}$ associated with $\PGL_n(\C)$.
 Both varieties are defined over $T$, the maximal torus of $\SL_n(\C)$, and their coordinate rings have the following geometric interpretations:

-Here $QK_T^{\mathrm{pol}}(\SL_n(\C)/B)$ is the polynomial version of the quantum $K$-ring of the flag manifold (see \S \ref{sec:QK}).
-The second isomorphism of \eqref{eq:O_geom} was proved in \cite{ISY}, which is a $K$-theory analogue of a result for $H_*^T(\Gr_G)$ due to Peterson \cite{Pet} and Ginzburg \cite{Gi} independently.
-We obtain the following commutative diagram:
+Here $QK_T^{\mathrm{pol}}(\SL_n(\C)/B)$ is the polynomial version of the quantum $K$-ring of the flag manifold (see Section~\ref{sec:QK}).
+The second isomorphism of~\eqref{eq:O_geom} was proved in~\cite{ISY}, which is a~$K$-theory analogue of a~result for $H_*^T(\Gr_G)$ due to Peterson~\cite{Pet} and Ginzburg~\cite{Gi} independently.
+We obtain the following commutative diagram (see Theorem~\ref{thm:main})

-In this diagram, all maps are isomorphisms, and $\mathscr{Y}^\circ$ and $\mathscr{Z}^\circ$ are certain open dense subsets of $\mathscr{Y}$ and $\mathscr{Z}$ respectively, and $\sigma_i$, $\tau_i$ are discussed in detail in \S \ref{sec:tau}.
-This perspective extends the work \cite{LS10}, \cite{LS:double Kostant} by Lam and Shimozono for (co)homology and the classical Toda lattice.
+where the top arrow is Kato's map, and the bottom arrow is defined by~\eqref{eq:tPhi} below.
+In this diagram, all maps are isomorphisms, and $\mathscr{Y}^\circ$ and $\mathscr{Z}^\circ$ are certain open dense subsets of $\mathscr{Y}$ and~$\mathscr{Z}$ respectively, and $\sigma_i$, $\tau_i$ are discussed in detail in Section~\ref{sec:tau}.
+This perspective extends the work~\cite{LS:double-Kostant,LS10} by Lam and Shimozono for (co)homology and the classical Toda lattice.